chmouel/pipelines-as-code/docs/content/docs/install/bitbucket_server.md

   spec:
     url: "https://bitbucket.com/workspace/repo"
     git_provider:
-      # make sure you have the right bitbucket server api url without the
+      # Double-check your Bitbucket Server API URL.
+It's usually your base URL with "/rest" at the end, *not* "/api/v1.0".
-      # /api/v1.0 usually the # default install will have a /rest suffix
+      # A default install will often have a "/rest" suffix.
       url: "https://bitbucket.server.api.url/rest"
       user: "your-bitbucket-username"
       secret:
         name: "bitbucket-server-webhook-config"
-        # Set this if you have a different key in your secret
+        # If your token key in the secret is different from "provider.token", specify it here:
         # key: "provider.token"
       webhook_secret:
         name: "bitbucket-server-webhook-config"
-        # Set this if you have a different key for your secret
+        # If your webhook secret key in the secret is different from "webhook.secret", specify it here:
         # key: "webhook.secret"
 ```

-## Notes
+## Quick Notes

-* `git_provider.secret` cannot reference a secret in another namespace,
-  Pipelines as code always assumes it will be the same namespace as where the
-  repository has been created.
+* Heads up!
+The `git_provider.secret` needs to be in the *same namespace* as your Repository CRD.
+Pipelines-as-Code always assumes they're neighbors.

-* `tkn-pac create` and `bootstrap` is not supported on Bitbucket Server.
+* Just so you know, the `tkn-pac create` and `bootstrap` commands aren't currently supported on Bitbucket Server.
+You'll need to set things up manually as described above.

 {{< hint danger >}}

-* You can only reference user by the `ACCOUNT_ID` in owner file.
+* One more thing about owners:  When you're setting up owners, you can only refer to users by their `ACCOUNT_ID`.
+Keep that in mind!

 {{< /hint >}}